phamtrong2001/WeHome/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Prerequisites
+Before you continue, ensure you meet the following requirements:

+* You have installed NodeJS.
+* The project is implemented on Windows, so I recommend to use Windows machine.
+* You have a basic understanding of project.

 ## Installing
 Install packages: